 Children of Vietnam.
 Hope System of Care - wrap around care for children with disabilities and support for their families.

-Disability Resources for Development.
+Disability Research and Capacity Development.
 Promotes the full participation of and equal opportunities for people with disabilities (PWD’s) in all spheres of society.

 Facing the World.
 UK charity that provides facial reconstructive surgery in Vietnam.
 Also trains doctors at the Da Nang General Hospital.